mderrien29/kanedama/backend/docs/DECISIONS.md

 ## I hope this was not needed

 - Logging (using NestJS logger)
-- Api reponse format validation (using typeguards and class-validator)
+- Api reponse format validation (i was excited to find a nice use for typeguards and class-validator)
 - More try catch (in the end i would always end with a 500 anyway)

 ## In case this wasn't good enough

 How sad.
-If that's not too much to ask, could you please explain to me what was not incorrect or insufisant :( I'd be quite crossed if i spent that much time into an exercise and could not have at least some feedbacks to improve !
+If that's not too much to ask, could you please explain to me what was incorrect or insufisant :( I did spent quite a bit of time into this exercise and would love to have some feedbacks to improve !
 Thank you for your time.

 ## In case this was good enough